 These types of behaviors are an obvious violation against the child’s best interests, which is generally viewed by the courts and professionals as a continuing and meaningful relationship with both parents for optimum child development.
 Damaging a child’s relationship with a parent can cause obvious psychological harm to a child that can have long-lasting effects, even into adulthood.

-Strong Legal Help from the Law Offices of Jonathan Merel, P.C.
+Strong Legal Advocates from Chicago-based Divorce Lawyers, the Law Offices of Jonathan Merel, P.C.